kurayamiblackheart/kurayshinyrevamp/README.md

 The Google Docs already explain everything about this game.

 This Github allows you to see the game (open-source), but also to contribute to the development of this project with pull-requests, and download the latest release to stay up-to-date.
 You need to download the mediafire base of the Kuray's PIF Revamp before applying the new releases of the github.

+# List of Features

+- **Modding support**
+- Game's Speed up to **x5** & displayed on the title
+- No double-confirmation for unfusing
+- Revamped Gender Icons
+- IV/EVs in Pokemon's Summary
+- Pokemon can relearn Pre-Evolution moves
+- Quick Surf is now Quick Field Moves
+- 161 more PC backgrounds
+- Transgender stone works with genderless, male and female
+- Endgame challenge & Powerful AI by DemICE, now opponents fight for real!
+- Infinite Save Files, new backup file created at each save
+- Custom Fusion Icons support
+***(↓ Optional features ↓)***
+- Shiny Animations
+- Shiny Revamp (using a system built from scratch doing channels shifting on top of hue shifting for very complex color manipulations, **+622 080 shiny combinations** on all sprites, also using black, grey and white as color.
+Two shinies are different now, you can have a Black Charmander and a Blue Charmander, generated Pokemons have their own shiny data!)
+- 1v1/2v2/3v3 Wild Battles
+- 1v1/2v2/3v3 Trainer Battles
+- Shiny Icons
+- Export/Export All/Import Pokemons (from/to .json file, store your Pokemons on your computer&share them to other players!)
+- Lock Evolution (prevents a Pokemon from evolving until unlocked)
+- Choose/Re-roll Shiny Colors (DEBUG only)
+- Shiny Dye Fusing
+- Shiny Preview on Fusions, and Fusion Preview (no black/green silhouettes)
+- Level Caps
+- Buy more PC boxes (infinite)
+- Gamble to transform Pokemon into Shiny/Change its Shiny Colors
+- Sort Pokemons in PC, sort a single box/all boxes (options: Specie Name, Name, Dex Number, Level, HP, Atk, Def, SpA, SpD, Spe, Caught Date, Shiny, OT (Original Trainer's name), Gender, Ability, Nature, Held Item, First Type, Second Type, Caught Map (Map ID), Happiness, Exp, Markings, Total IVs (sum of IVs), Total EVs (sum of EVs))
+- Multi-Select in PC
+- Change Game's Font
+- Pokemons' Sprites as Icons (in team and PC boxes)
+- Individual Custom Sprites (can have 2 Eevees with different sprites, all sprites availables are being used giving more uniqueness to each Pokemon)
+- Kuray Shop (buy items/HM/etc unobtainable otherwises (rare candie, masterball, transgender/mist stones, ...))
+- Self-Fusions boosts
+- Blacklisting/Rarity/Re-roll/Reset systems for sprites
+- PC & Instant Heal from menu
+- Per-Save File/Global feature system
+- Change Shiny Odds from options menu
+- Pokemons added to Pokedex when catching/evolving fusions
+- Consumables Items recovered after battle
+- Configurable ExpAll redist.
+- Types Icons in-battle
+- Auto-Battle
+- Trainers use Shinies
+- Damage Variance deactivatable